Armeena Khan: Early life and background

-Khan was born in Toronto, Ontario, to Pakistani parents.
+Armeena was born in Toronto, Ontario, to Pakistani parents.
 Her father is a businessman, and her mother is a homemaker.
-She has two sisters, one elder and a younger.
-Khan is of Pashtun and Punjabi origins.
+She has one brother and two sisters.
+She is of Pashtun and Punjabi origins.
 Khan did her schooling from Toronto, however, the family later relocated to Manchester, where she attended the University of Manchester, earning an Honors degree in Business Administration.
 She later studied method acting at the Ealing Studios and the Pinewood Studios.
 According to the actress, she holds dual citizenship of Pakistan and Canada.
 Khan is fluent in English and Urdu and can read Arabic.

 Khan pursued modelling in 2010 before becoming an actress.
-During this time, she worked for various brands and products, including Nishat Linen, Faysal Bank and Sprite.
-She established herself as a well-known model in Pakistan and Britain and soon began receiving offers for film roles.
+During this time, she worked in commercials for various brands and products, including Nishat Linen, Faysal Bank and Sprite.